Homebrew/legacy-homebrew/README.md

 Installation
 ============
-Homebrew is zeroconf, but almost everything it installs is built from source;
-so you need Xcode:
+Homebrew requires no setup, but almost everything it installs is built from source; so you need Xcode:

 <http://developer.apple.com/technology/xcode.html>